 ARPAF Project “CrossBorder”

 Since the launch of the Strategy, the Action Groups as well as the Executive Board of the Strategy have identified a number of themes and issues that need further and deeper investigation and preparatory activities in order to achieve the set goals.
 To support this, the Alpine Region Preparatory Action Fund (ARPAF) was developed.
-Five projects, which start in 2018, were selected by the EUSALP Executive Board; amongst them the project “CrossBorder”.
+Five projects were selected by the EUSALP Executive Board and started in 2018; amongst them the project “CrossBorder”.

 The Office of the Tyrolean Government (AdTL) as AG4 Leader joins the AG5 Co-Leader, the Swiss Center for Mountain Regions (SAB), as well as CIPRA International in the project CrossBorder on cross-border commuter mobility.

 The overarching challenge in the Alpine Region is to balance economic development and environmental protection.
-Thus, innovative approaches and mutually beneficial interaction between the mountain regions at its core and the surrounding lowlands and urban areas are needed to ensure that this region remains one of the most attractive living space as well as competitive areas in Europe.
+Thus, innovative approaches and mutually beneficial interaction between the mountain regions at its core and the surrounding lowlands and urban areas are needed to ensure that this region remains one of the most attractive living spaces as well as competitive areas in Europe.
 However, regarding the issue of transport, infrastructure networks have for a long time been planned in a purely national context.
-These transport networks therefore are no longer in coherence with the increasing passenger flows across borders.
+These transport networks, therefore, are no longer in coherence with the increasing passenger flows across borders.
 This holds particularly true for public transport systems.
-Most of the commuter’s transport flows across borders are by car.
-Congested roads with a negative impact on economy, society and the environment are the consequence.
-Tho tackle these issues on to improve cross-border mobility in the Alpine Region, the ARPAF project CrossBorder was set up.
+Most of the commuters' transport flows across borders are by car.
+Congested roads with a negative impact on economy, society, and the environment are the consequence.
+To tackle these issues and to improve cross-border mobility in the Alpine Region, the ARPAF project CrossBorder was set up.

 The aims of the project are:

 - to establish an overview of cross-border mobility across the Alpine Region with a focus on daily commuting;